rssteffey/topograph/README.md

     const pointsData = <name of your json elevation object>;
     const routeData = <name of your json routes object>;
+    const landmarkData = whitneyTrailLandmarks;
+    const zoneData = whitneyZones;

+> Note: zoneData is a custom list of polygons, manually made.
+Reference the whitneyZones.js file to see the format

 The tracking points are sourced from a [Spot™ Satellite Tracker XML feed](https://www.findmespot.com/en-us/support/spot-x/get-help/general/spot-api-support).
-The feed ID can also be replaced while you're already here swapping out things in `mountainVis.js`
+I ended up keeping this call in an AWS Lambda function to handle caching in 10 minute intervals and protect my feed ID.

+If using this for your own project, change the url in `getRemoteFeedData()` directly to your SPOT JSON URL.
+(You may also have to remove a layer of nesting in `normalizeSpotFeed()`)

+---

-## FAQ
+# FAQ

-### - Shawn, How do I add a satellite view like you did on this?
+## - Shawn, How do I add a satellite view like you did?

 Unfortunately, this part isn't automated.
 I made the decision early on not to use map tileset structures for my data, and that wipes out most satellite views.